etxahun/challenge-me/challenges.md

 Here's a list of challenges and contests you can participate in.
 Some are certain times of the year, while others are on your own whenever you want.
+If you need an opensource project (such as for Hacktoberfest), check out these sites: [Up For Grabs](http://up-for-grabs.net/), [CodeMontage](http://codemontage.com/), [CodeTriage](https://www.codetriage.com/), [issuehub.io](http://issuehub.io/)

 # Anytime